kyma-project/api-gateway/docs/contributor/adr/0010-geoblocking-draft.md

 The list of IP ranges is processed by each ip-auth container and stored in its memory and regularly refreshed using geoblocking service.
 If geoblocking service doesn't work then the ip-auth containers may work as before, the list is not refreshed.

 However, the problem is when the ip-auth container needs to be restarted when geoblocking service is not available, so it can't download the list of IP ranges.
-This may happen when during the upgrade or in case of issues (like out of memory).
+This may be the case during an upgrade of ip-auth or in the event of runtime problems (for example ouf of memory).

 It is not acceptable to allow the traffic as a fallback in such case.